nnirmall/ModelMetricsComparison/README.md

 bun dev
 ```

-The bash will give you link like this: [http://localhost:3000](http://localhost:3000) Open with your browser to see the result.
+It will start on Local: [http://localhost:5173/](http://localhost:5173/).
+Navigate on your browser to see the result.

 ### Result: